Rajthegreat123/NewHacks/README.md

     npm start
     ```

-2.  **Open the game:**
+2.  **Open the Commune:**

     Open your web browser and navigate to `http://localhost:8080`.
-You should see the login/signup screen for the game.
+You should see the login/signup screen for the Commune.